savojosh/NeuralNetwork/README.md

     i.
 Answer each question exactly as how it prompts you to.

-    ii.
-Note for population size: Every network receives its own thread.
-If you have 10 networks, you get 10 threads.
-Be careful not to memory overload.

 3. Sit back and let it run.

     i.
 This can be stopped at any time.